-For more information, please contact the Towson University WRP coordinator, Stephen Willems, at swillems AT_TOWSON.
+For more information, please contact the TU WRP coordinator, Stephen Willems, at swillems AT_TOWSON.

-Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and Towson University policies and procedures prohibit discrimination on the basis of disability.
+Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) and TU policies and procedures prohibit discrimination on the basis of disability.

 Students who believe they have been discriminated against because of their disability, or who have a complaint regarding disability accommodations or services, should notify their ADS specialist as soon as possible.
-Should the complaint not be resolved at this level, the Director of ADS should be notified at 410-704-2638 or swillemin AT_TOWSON.
+Should the complaint not be resolved at this level, the Director of ADS, Susan Willemin, should be notified at 410-704-2638 or swillemin AT_TOWSON.
 The Director will meet with the student concerned as soon as possible in an attempt to resolve the complaint, but no later than 10 working days after receipt of the complaint.

 If the complaint is not resolved by Accessibility & Disability Services, or if the complaint includes the Director of ADS, the student may contact the ADA, Civil Rights, and Title IX Compliance Specialist and ADA coordinator, Lauren Evens, in the Office of Inclusion and Institutional Equity at 410-704-0203 or levens AT_TOWSON.